Skip to main content

 at file:///tmp/db09d2c8-31e3-4058-9923-c2705350f2b3/index.html:21:11:

-You can inject a custom header and footer into every page of the generated PDF.
+Inject a custom header and footer into every page by uploading header.html and footer.html files.

 header.htmlfile